smart-on-fhir/smart-on-fhir.github.io/authorization/scopes-and-launch-context/index.md

 not provide a value, the client app should display a default application UI context.

-Note:  *SMAR makes no effort to standardize `intent` values*.
+Note:  *SMART makes no effort to standardize `intent` values*.
 Intents simply provide a mechanism for tighter custom integration between an app and a SMART host.
 The meaning of intents must be negotiated between the app and the host.